ThatBlokeCalledJay/auto-app-version/README.md

 ## TODO:

-  - [ ] Better Docs.
+  - [ ] Clearer docs.
-  - [ ] Implement error handling and better user feedback.
+  - [x] Implement error handling and better user feedback.
   - [ ] Options to set FileVersion and AssemblyVersion.
+  - [ ] Provide option to stop on certain warnings.

 ## This Is Currently Used With:
   - Azure DevOps Pipelines.